ICRAR/ngas/doc/commands/storage.rst

 Archive data files within an NGAS node.

+After a successful archiving of a file, all archiving event handlers are invoked.
+Read :ref:`server.archiving_events` for more information about these events and how to handle them.

 The QARCHIVE command supports two modes of operation, Archive Pull and Push.
 Pull tells an NGAS node to fetch and archive a file based on a valid URI.
 A Push command requires the client to send the file contents as a byte stream to the NGAS server.